gravitational/gravity/docs/6.x/cluster.md

 # Cluster Management

-This chapter covers Gravity Cluster administration.
+Every cluster created from a cluster image is a fully featured Kubernetes environment.
+It contains the following components:

-Every application packaged with Gravity ("Application Bundle") is a self-contained Kubernetes system.
+1. All user applications that have been packaged into the cluster image.
-This means that every application running on a cluster ("Gravity Cluster" or "Cluster") consists of the following components:
+2. All Kubernetes daemons like `kube-scheduler`, `kube-apiserver`, and others.

-1. The application and its services: workers, databases, caches, etc.
+3. Kubernetes CLI tool: `kubectl`.
-2. Kubernetes services and CLI tools.
+4. The Gravity cluster "hypervisor", called `gravity` for managing the cluster.
-3. Gravity tooling such as the [Teleport SSH server](https://gravitational.com/teleport) and the Gravity CLI.
+5. The Gravity Authentication Gateway for integrating Kubernetes authentication and SSH access to cluster nodes with corporate identity providers via SSO.

-Gravity uses software we call "Gravity" for managing Clusters.
-The Gravity CLI is the Gravity interface that can be used to manage the Cluster.
-Each Gravity Cluster also has a graphical, web-based UI to view and manage the Cluster.
+In addition to `gravity` CLI tool, each Gravity cluster also offers a web-based UI to manage the cluster state.

 You can also use familiar Kubernetes tools such as `kubectl` to perform regular cluster tasks such as watching logs, seeing stats for pods or volumes or managing configurations.

 ## Kubernetes Environment

-Every Gravity Cluster is a standalone instance of Kubernetes running on multiple nodes, so the standard Kubernetes tools will work and Kubernetes rules will apply.
+A Gravity Cluster is a highly available (HA) instance of Kubernetes running on multiple nodes, so the standard Kubernetes tools will work and Kubernetes rules will apply.

 However, Gravity pre-configures Kubernetes to be as reliable as possible greatly reducing the need for ongoing active management.
-To make this possible on a node level, Gravity runs all Kubernetes services from a single executable called `gravity`.
+To make this possible, `gravity` hypervisor launches and manages all Kubernetes Linux daemons.

 !!! tip "Gravity Master Container":
-    When `gravity` process starts, it creates it's own container which we'll refer to as "master container".
+    When `gravity` daemon starts, it creates it's own container which we'll refer to as "master container".
 The master container itself is a containerized `systemd` instance.
 It launches the required Kubernetes daemons and contains their dependencies as well as monitoring and support tools.
-This allows Kubernetes nodes to be as self-contained and immune to pre-existing node state as possible.

 Running Kubernetes services from inside a master container brings several advantages as opposed to installing Kubernetes components in a more traditional